 NGC2903 is located about 30 million light years away.
 Though it is spring time object it was discovered on November 16, 1784, by (no surprise here) William Herschel.
 To him, the object seemed double, and in fact he observed both galaxy core and a stellar knot in one of galaxy’s spiral arms.
 This knot is now cataloged as NGC2905.
 NGC2903 spiral galaxy escaped the eye of Charles Messier and it was not cataloged in his list, though it is visible in binoculars from dark-sky locations.

-NGC2903 is similar to our Milky Way, but it is about two times smaller.
+NGC2903 spiral galaxy is similar to our Milky Way, but it is about two times smaller.
 It is barred spiral galaxy.
-It is one of the brightest galaxies in the northern hemisphere.
+NGC2903 is also one of the brightest galaxies in the northern hemisphere – but often forgotten.
 It has prominent spiral arms that contains both old and young star clusters.
-Image below contains luminance channel only, but the bar across galaxy core is visible.
-It is even more obvious at color images.
+Second image below contains luminance channel only, but the bar across galaxy core is visible.
+It is even more obvious at color RGB images.

 Large version color: https://astrojolo.com/wp-content/uploads/2019/04/2019-04-21-N2903-4.jpg

 Large version mono: https://astrojolo.com/wp-content/uploads/2019/04/N2903L_DBE_Lfin.jpg

 Date: 31.03, 01.04, 21.04.2019

 Telescope: Meade ACF 10"

 Mount: SW EQ6

 Exposure: LRGB 290:40:30:30x60 seconds